arangodb/docs-hugo/site/content/3.12/release-notes/deprecated-and-removed-features.md

   See [Incompatible changes in ArangoDB 3.12](version-3.12/incompatible-changes-in-3-12.md#little-endian-on-disk-key-format-for-the-rocksdb-storage-engine) for details.

-- **Pregel features**:
+- **Pregel**:

+  The distributed iterative graph processing (Pregel) system has been deprecated and fully removed in v3.12, including all Pregel graph algorithms, the `PREGEL_RESULT()` AQL function, the `@arangodb/pregel` JavaScript API module, and the Pregel HTTP API (`/_api/control_pregel/*`).

-  The following features have been deprecated or removed from Pregel in v3.11:
+  In 3.11, the following features had been deprecated or removed from Pregel:

   - The experimental _Custom Pregel_ feature, also known as
     _programmable Pregel algorithms_ (PPA), has been removed.